 Not sure what kind of racking you need?
 Keep scrolling for our pallet rack identifier.

-Definition: Pallet Rack is a material handling storage system engineered to store materials and products that are stored on pallets or skids.
-There are many different styles and manufacturers of pallet racking, but all of these share the same goal of increasing storage density by storing pallets off of the ground and utilizing vertical space.
+Definition: Pallet Rack is a material handling storage system engineered to store materials and products that are often palletized or bundled.
+There are many different styles and manufacturers of pallet racking, but all of these share the same goal of increasing storage density by storing pallets off the ground, utilizing vertical space.
 Pallets or other materials are loaded onto pallet racks with fork trucks chosen specifically for that application.
 Dating back to the early patents of “pallet rack US 2577276” circa 1948, pallet racking has been among the most widely used material storage systems in large warehouses, distribution centers, manufacturing plants and other storage facilities.

 Standard Selective Pallet Rack – this is the most common style of pallet rack found in warehouses today.
 The name “selective” defines this system well, because you can unload any pallet from the system without having to move another pallet to get to it.
 In this aspect, selective pallet rack offers operators the most flexible storage option.
 Almost all pallet rack manufacturers offer a standard selective rack design for their customers, although not all are engineered and manufactured the same.
 The easiest way for manufacturers to identify themselves amongst the other brands is by the beam-to-frame connectors.
 Each manufacturer has a slightly different beam-to-frame connector that differentiates them from the rest.
 Among these, the “teardrop” selective design has become the favorite and most common design found in warehouses.
 Teardrop racking gets its name from from the punch hole design on the upright frame, which resembles an upside down teardrop.
 These punch holes provide the space in which the crossbeam’s connectors engage.
 Most teardrop pallet rack brands can fit uniformly with one another, although it’s generally not recommended by the manufacturers because it voids warrantees.
 Selective racking comes in both roll formed and structural styles to meet the demands of specific applications.
 The structural design is commonly found in heavy duty, rugged applications.
 View our Pallet Rack Identifier at the bottom of the page to see which style or manufacturer your pallet rack is.